23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 The Savannah Theatre has undergone sizeable changes since its inception.
 The current Art Deco-style building dates to the mid-20th century.
 In 1948, it replaced the hurricane- and fire-damaged original.
 It stands in contrast to the grand 18th- and 19th-century buildings elsewhere in the Historic District.

-Catching a live musical or play at the Historic Savannah Theatre is one of the city’s must-do activities.
+Although we didn’t manage to fit it into our schedule, catching a live musical or play at the Historic Savannah Theatre is one of the city’s must-do activities.
 Check the schedule online to see what’s playing during your visit.

 Old Savannah Trolley Tour